j5int/uct-maths-competition/README.md

 (uctmaths_venv)~/work/uct-maths-competition/uctMaths$ python manage.py runserver
 ```

 If you open [localhost:8000](http://localhost:8000) in your browser you should be able to access the website as users would see it.
 Open [localhost:8000/admin](http://localhost:8000/admin) to perform admin duties.
-You need to add yourself as a superuser in order to use this.
+You need to add yourself as a superuser in order to log in here.

 Following the steps outlined here, you will have a clean DB.
 You should ask one of the admins of the official website to provide a copy of the live database.
 When using a copy of the live database, make sure that you are not sending out emails to the teachers with registered email addresses.